LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Methodology

 \subsection{Prompting the Preference Oracle}

-At the core of our framework is the use of an LLM to simulate the decision-maker's preferences in a zero-shot manner.
+The core of our framework is using an LLM to simulate the decision-maker's preferences in a zero-shot manner.
 We do not fine-tune the LLM; instead, all queries follow a structured prompt that encapsulates the decision context.
-Each prompt sent to the LLM consists of five key components: \begin{enumerate} \item \textbf{Persona Context}: Assigns a role to the LLM (e.g., ``You are a University registrar''). \item \textbf{Metric Definitions}: Defines the attributes of the items (e.g., ``Conflicts: students with two exams at the same time''). \item \textbf{User Priorities}: The natural language utterance $U$ describing the user's goals (e.g., ``prioritize minimizing back-to-back exams''). \item \textbf{Solutions}: The candidate item(s) to be evaluated in the current step. \item \textbf{Format Instructions}: Specifies the desired output format (e.g., a JSON object). \end{enumerate} This consistent structure provides the LLM with all the necessary context to act as the preference oracle for a given algorithmic step, whether it is refining a utility function or selecting a champion from a batch.
+Each prompt sent to the LLM consists of five key components: \begin{enumerate} \item \textbf{Persona Context}: Assigns a role to the LLM (e.g., ``You are a University registrar''). \item \textbf{Attribute Definitions}: Defines the attributes of the items (e.g., ``Conflicts: students with two exams at the same time''). \item \textbf{User Priorities}: The natural language utterance $U$ describing the user's goals (e.g., ``prioritize minimizing back-to-back exams''). \item \textbf{Solutions}: The candidate item(s) to be evaluated in the current step. \item \textbf{Format Instructions}: Specifies the desired output format (e.g., a JSON object). \end{enumerate} This consistent structure provides the LLM with all the necessary context to act as the preference oracle in any given algorithmic step, whether it is refining a utility function or selecting a champion from a batch.

+From an agentic perspective, each prompt instantiates the agent’s current belief state (encoded via weights or champions), while the LLM’s output corresponds to an action that updates this state or advances the selection policy.
+This explicit observe–reason–act loop situates LISTEN as a lightweight, tool-free decision agent.